paypal-examples/docs-examples/advanced-integration/v2/client/html/README.md

 ### Additional Notes

-- **Backend Setup**: Make sure you have the backend server up and running before starting the frontend.
+- **Server Setup**: Make sure you have the server up and running before starting the client.
 - **Environment Variables**: Carefully configure the environment variables in the .env file to match your setup.
-- **Proxy Configuration**: The proxy setting in vite.config.js is crucial for routing API requests from the frontend to the backend during development.
+- **Proxy Configuration**: The proxy setting in vite.config.js is crucial for routing API requests from the client to the server during development.